Section I: What is Conversion Rate Optimization?

 However, these skills only define the how of CRO, not the why.
 A marketer with these skills will be only half-effective at conversion rate optimization.

-This is why the fourth, and arguably most important ingredient of CRO, is customer psychology.
+This is why the fourth, and arguably the most important ingredient of CRO, is customer psychology.

 Customer psychology goes far beyond any marketing tactic.
 Instead, it focuses on the fundamental triggers that guide customer behavior on a website and in real-life.